 What is Inflation?

 We’ve all had a parent or grandparent lament about the cost of different products from their childhood.
 When they talk about how everything was so much cheaper decades ago, they’re describing inflation: an increase in the price of goods and services and a decrease in the purchasing value of money.
-These products aren’t as cheap because the dollar doesn’t go as far as it once did.
+These products aren’t as cheap because the dollar can’t buy as much as it once did.

 And it’s all but inevitable.
 Thankfully, there’s a way to beat it: investing.
-Inflation sets the benchmark to beat for investing, and helps investors grow their wealth beyond its inevitable devalued amount.
-Here’s what everyone needs to know about it.
+Inflation sets the benchmark to beat for investing, and helps people grow their wealth beyond its inevitably devalued amount.
+Here’s what you need to know about it.

 How Does Inflation Happen?

 - Demand-pull inflation.
-This level occurs when there’s too much available currency and it drives demand faster than production can keep up.
-Prolific demand causes prices to rise, which effectively devalues the currency.
+This occurs when there’s too much available currency and it drives demand faster than production can keep up.
+Prolific demand causes prices to rise, which devalues the currency.

 - Cost-push inflation.
-When it becomes more expensive or difficult to produce a good or service, producers need to raise prices.
-Passing on the cost of production-side increases devalues consumer buying power if wages don’t keep up.
+When it becomes more expensive or difficult to produce a good or service, suppliers need to raise prices.
+Passing the increased production costs to consumers devalues buying power if wages don’t keep up.

 - Built-in inflation.
 As the price of some goods or services rise, other goods and services benchmarked against them will also rise.
 This generally occurs at a rate that’s faster than wage increases.

-No matter the catalyst or the rate it occurs at, the result is the same: loss of purchasing power.
+No matter the catalyst or the rate, the result is the same: loss of purchasing power.
 Tracking the rate of inflation occurs by benchmarking it against the rising cost of a common set of goods, through the Consumer Price Index, Producer Price Index and the Wholesale Price Index.

 The Consumer Price Index